 After leaving the Philippines we spent a few days in Hong Kong before heading back to DC.
-This is our third time doing so, as United usually flies as far as HKG en route to MNL (I usually book the HKG-MNL trip separately so it’s cheaper), and it makes for a convenient “decompression” stop after the hectic holidays.
+This was our third time doing so, as United usually flies as far as HKG en route to MNL (I usually book the HKG-MNL trip separately so it’s cheaper), and it made for a convenient “decompression” stop after the hectic holidays.

 On arrival at HKG we left our heavier suitcases at Left Baggage for the duration of our visit.( Total cost for three days was about USD90 but worth it not to lug two weeks of packing on the train.)
 Quick late lunch at the Food2, buy some Octopus cards, then a quick Airport Express and MTR ride to North Point.